CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 		}
 	}

 ["radio_conf"] defines the LoRa radio parameters.
-This section is read by start_gw.py to launch the lora_gateway program with the appropriate parameters.
+This section is read by `start_gw.py` to launch the `lora_gateway` program with the appropriate parameters.
 You can either specify the LoRa mode or the (bw,cr,sf) combination.
 If mode is defined, then the (bw,cr,sf) combination will be discarded.
 To use the (bw,cr,sf) combination, you have to set mode to -1.
 To specify an ad-hoc frequency, use ["freq" : 433.3] for instance.
-If you want to use "ch", you have to modify lora_gateway.cpp to select the correct frequency band and then only you can use ["ch" : 10].
-If BAND900 is selected in lora_gateway.cpp then the channel used will be CH_10_900 which is 924.68MHz (defined in SX1272.h).
+If you want to use "ch", you have to modify `lora_gateway.cpp` to select the correct frequency band and then only you can use ["ch" : 10].
+If BAND900 is selected in lora_gateway.cpp then the channel used will be CH_10_900 which is 924.68MHz (defined in `SX1272.h`).

 ["gateway_conf"]["gateway_ID""] is composed of 8 bytes in hexadecimal notation.
 We use the last 5 bytes of the eth0 interface MAC address.

 ["gateway_conf"]["ref_latitude"] you can put the gateway latitude here.
-We plan to push this data to LoRaWAN network server in the future.

 ["gateway_conf"]["ref_longitude"] you can put the gateway longitude here.
-We plan to push this data to LoRaWAN network server in the future.
+For instance, `CloudGpsFile.py` uses the gateway GPS coordinates to calculate the distance of remote GPS device to the gateway.
+It is also possible to periodically push the gateway GPS coordinates on a cloud platform (similar to what is is done in LoRaWAN network server).
+For that purpose, `post_processing_gw.py` periodically calls `post_status_processing_gw.py` where customized peridodic tasks can be added.

-["gateway_conf"]["wappkey"] when set to true will enable app key enforcement in post_processing_gw.py.
-Add there the list of appkey that you want to enable.
+["gateway_conf"]["wappkey"] when set to true will enable app key enforcement in `post_processing_gw.py`.
+Add in `key_AppKey.py` the list of appkey that you want to enable.

-["gateway_conf"]["raw"] when set to true will make  the lora_gateway program to provide raw payload to the post-processing stage.
-Then, post_processing_gw.py will try to dissect the packet which will be in most case a LoRaWAN packet.
-However, you can use your own packet format and then modify post_processing_gw.py ccordingly.
+["gateway_conf"]["raw"] when set to true will make  the `lora_gateway` program to provide raw payload to the post-processing stage.
+Then, `post_processing_gw.py` will try to dissect the packet which will be in most case a LoRaWAN packet.
+However, you can use your own packet format and then modify `post_processing_gw.py` accordingly.

-["gateway_conf"]["aes"] when set to true will enable local AES decryption in post_processing_gw.py.
-The AES AppSKey and NwkSKey are stored in loraWAN.py.
+["gateway_conf"]["aes"] when set to true will enable local AES decryption in `post_processing_gw.py`.
+The AES AppSKey and NwkSKey are stored in `loraWAN_config.py`.
 They must match those used by the end-device.
 We only support ABP (activitation by personalization) method.
-Actually, AES is usefull to provide data privicy.
+Actually, AES is usefull to provide data privacy.

-["gateway_conf"]["log_post_processing"] when set to true will make start_gw.py to additionally launch log_gw.py script to log all the post_processing_gw.py's outputs.
+["gateway_conf"]["log_post_processing"] when set to true will make `start_gw.py` to additionally launch `log_gw.py` script to log all the `post_processing_gw.py`'s outputs.

-["gateway_conf"]["log_weekly"] when set to true will make log_gw.py to create a new log file every week, instead of every month.
+["gateway_conf"]["log_weekly"] when set to true will make `log_gw.py` to create a new log file every week, instead of every month.

-["gateway_conf"]["dht22"] indicates the time interval (in second) for post_processing_gw.py to trigger a temperature/humidity measure from the DHT22 sensor every N seconds (that you must connect and install, see step H). post_processing_gw.py will typically display the following information, that will be logged in the log file.
+["gateway_conf"]["dht22"] indicates the time interval (in second) for `post_processing_gw.py` to trigger a temperature/humidity measure from the DHT22 sensor every N seconds (that you must connect and install, see step H). `post_processing_gw.py` will typically display the following information, that will be logged in the log file.

 	2017-03-31T23:42:52.703430> Getting gateway temperature
 	2017-03-31T23:42:52.703722> Gateway TC : 26.40 C | HU : 24.90 % at 2017-03-31 23:42:52.703074

 ["gateway_conf"]["dht22_mongo"] when set to true will further store the temperature/humidity measure in the local MongDB.
 Then, these measures will be visible on the gateway's web page.
 You can check with this feature the condition inside the gateway's case in outdoor deployment.

-["gateway_conf"]["downlink"] indicates the time interval (in second) for post_processing_gw.py to check for a downlink-post.txt.
+["gateway_conf"]["downlink"] indicates the time interval (in second) for `post_processing_gw.py` to check for a `downlink-post.txt`.
 See this [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-downlink.md).

-["gateway_conf"]["status"] indicates the time interval (in second) for post_processing_gw.py to display a status message to indicate that the script is correctly running in case you don't receive packet for a long time.
+["gateway_conf"]["status"] indicates the time interval (in second) for `post_processing_gw.py` to call `post_status_processing_gw.py` for periodic tasks.
+Currently, `post_status_processing_gw.py` will display a status message to indicate that the script is correctly running in case you don't receive packet for a long time.

-	2017-03-31T23:44:00.479800> 2017-03-31 23:44:00.479397
+	2017-12-27T14:30:17.496030> status: start running
+	2017-12-27T14:30:17.496899> status: show current GPS position
-	2017-03-31T23:44:00.480088> post status: gw ON, lat my_lat long my_long
+	2017-12-27T14:30:17.497074> show GPS: current GPS coordinate: gw lat my_lat long my_long 2017-12-27T14:30:17.497242> status: exiting

-We plan in the future to send appropriate message to a LoRaWAN network server (such as TTN) in the same way the single_chan_pkt_fwd program from Thomas Telkamp works (and like most LoRaWAN gateways).
+We plan in the future to send appropriate message to a LoRaWAN network server (such as TTN) in the same way the `single_chan_pkt_fwd` program from Thomas Telkamp works (and like most LoRaWAN gateways).

-["gateway_conf"]["aux_radio"] indicates the time interval (in second) for post_processing_gw.py to check for a aux_radio_post.txt file with data received from other radio interfaces, e.g. IEEE802.15.4, etc. This feature is not currently distributed as it is still in the early stage of development.
+["gateway_conf"]["aux_radio"] indicates the time interval (in second) for `post_processing_gw.py` to check for a `aux_radio_post.txt` file with data received from other radio interfaces, e.g. IEEE802.15.4, etc. This feature is not currently distributed as it is still in the early stage of development.

-["alert_conf"]["use_mail"] when set to true indicates that post_processing_gw.py will sent an alerting mail on specific events.
-There are currently 2 events: when post_processing_gw.py is started (which usually means that the gateway has booted and is up) and when the radio module has been reset by the low-level lora_gateway program because of some receive errors.
+["alert_conf"]["use_mail"] when set to true indicates that `post_processing_gw.py` will sent an alerting mail on specific events.
+There are currently 2 events: when `post_processing_gw.py` is started (which usually means that the gateway has booted and is up) and when the radio module has been reset by the low-level lora_gateway program because of some receive errors.

 ["alert_conf"]["contact_mail"] is the list of email address recipients: e.g. joejoejoe@gmail.com,jackjackjack@hotmail.com,...